xavierallem/picoVision/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.

+Copyright 2025 Xavier Allem